dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 # BUGS

-Failed escape sequences are not yet played back in their entirety; only an ESC (ASCII 0x1b) will be seen by the application.

-The Shift key is only indicated in conjunction with mouse button presses.
-If e.g. Shift is used to generate a capital letter 'A', **id** will equal 'A', and **shift** will be **false**.
-This should be fixed in the future.
+The Shift key is not indicated in conjunction with typical Unicode text.
+If e.g. Shift is used to generate a capital letter 'A', ***id*** will equal 'A', and ***shift*** will be **false**.
+Similarly, when Ctrl is pressed along with a letter, the letter will currently always be reported in its uppercase form.

-When Ctrl is pressed along with a letter, the letter will currently always be reported in its uppercase form.
-E.g., if Shift, Ctrl, and 'a' are all pressed, this is indistinguishable from Ctrl and 'a' without Shift.
-This should be fixed in the future.
+E.g., if Shift, Ctrl, and 'a' are all pressed, this is indistinguishable from Ctrl and 'A'.

 Ctrl pressed along with 'J' or 'M', whether Shift is pressed or not, currently registers as **NCKEY_ENTER**.
 This will likely change in the future.

 When the Kitty keyboard disambiguation protocol is used, most of these issues are resolved.
+You can determine whether the protocol is in use by examining the output of **notcurses-info(1)**.
+If the **kbd** property is indicated, you're using the Kitty protocol.

 Mouse events in the top and left margins will never be delivered to the application (as is intended), but mouse events in the bottom and right margins sometimes can be if the event occurs prior to a window resize.

+The ***ypx*** and ***xpx*** fields are never currently valid (i.e. they are always -1).
+This ought be fixed in the future using the SGR PixelMode mouse protocol.

 On some operating systems, **CLOCK_REALTIME** is used as the basis for timeouts instead of **CLOCK_MONOTONIC**.
 This ought be fixed.

 # SEE ALSO

+**notcurses-info(1)**,
 **clock_gettime(2)**,
 **poll(2)**,
 **notcurses(3)**,